West End, Surrey: History

 Nearby lands were settled in prehistoric times, evidenced within this civil parish, with a megalithic barrow on Westend Common.

 West End may have obtained its name because it was the west of Chobham, 2 mi ENE.
 The 1845 map reproduced by EJ Willson provides boundaries at that date.
 Its direct predecessor named Westend was in 1870–72 described by John Marius Wilson as "a tything in Worplesdon parish, Surrey; 3¼ miles NW of Guildford.
 Pop., 341."
 A dependency on Worplesdon church, as its tything, is attested in the medieval period until the late 19th century, after which the area formed part of the parish of Chobham.

 The parish church, the church of the Holy Trinity, serves a similar area ecclesiastical parish and is a small building consisting of a chancel consecrated in 1890, nave consecrated in 1842, and a vestry built in 1906.
 The material is stone and the style is 13th century.
 Over the west end is a small bell-turret with a square spire above the entrance.
 Recognising rising population and housebuilding, the village gained its parish in 1895.

 In the 20th century many houses were added to the village, and it became a significant centre of nursery gardening.
 The civil parish was created in 1968.

 Facilities

 Amenities

 The village provides some small shops and a BP garage.
 Some works operate, particularly in warehousing and distribution however most employment of an industrial, commercial, or retail kind is in neighbouring areas.

 Education

 The village has two schools: the Holy Trinity Church of England Primary school and Gordon's School which was built in commemoration of Gordon of Khartoum.

 Events

 Every year the village recreation ground holds a Summer Fete, with The Horticultural and Agricultural Show in the autumn.

 Sports

 The two grounds in the village host a seniors football team and cricket team, competing within the county.

 Transport

-The bus routes 34 and 35 travel through the village at intervals of 30 minutes.
+The bus route 34, operated by Stagecoach South, stops outside The Inn at West End in both directions, at least hourly.